reritom/Launcher/README.md

 ### Example 4

-Demo showing an orchestration of one hundred bots holding a grid shape 5km high, with hundreds of refuel bots coming from multiple towers
+Demo showing an orchestration of one hundred bots holding a grid shape 5km high, with hundreds of refuel bots coming from multiple towers.

 ![Dynamic Demo](demo/demo_5/processed/schedule.gif)

 # Core Logic